emard/ulx3s/doc/MANUAL.md

     US2    Auxiliary micro-USB connected directly to FPGA pins for experimenting with user-defined USB cores.
            Board provides power to US2.
-           Board can't be powered from US2.
+           Board v1.7 can't be powered from US2 by default.
-           If you want to power board from US2, reverse diode D9 near US2 connector.
+           Board v2.0 and higher can be powered from US2- If you want to power board v1.7 from US2, reverse diode D9 near US2 connector or short D9 with a wire.

     GPDI   Plug for cable to digital monitor or TV,
            4 TMDS+- video